fwong03/celery/docs/userguide/tasks.rst

         article.body.replace('MyCorp', 'My Corporation')
         article.save()

-First, an author creates an article and saves it, then the author clicks on a button that initiates the abbreviation task:
+First, an author creates an article and saves it.
+Then the author clicks on a button that initiates the abbreviation task:

 .. code-block:: pycon